Cheatham-White Merit Scholarship

 Candidates for Cheatham-White Scholarships shall be selected on the basis of academic merit, honorable character, outstanding leadership potential, and a demonstrable commitment to service.
 Financial need shall not be a consideration.

 Yearly renewal of the scholarship requires:

-- Earning a minimum 30 credit hours each academic year
+- A minimum of 30 earned credit hours each academic year

-- Maintain membership and active participation in the University Honors Program
+- Membership and active participation in the University Honors Program

 School Nomination of Candidates

-All North Carolina high schools are eligible to nominate students to be considered as a candidate(s) for the Cheatham-White Scholarship.
-For purposes of this section, a high school includes a public school under the direction of a local board of education, a charter school, a regional school, a high school operated as part of The University of North Carolina, a school operated by the Department of Health and Human Services, a school operated by the State Board of Education, or a nonpublic school regulated under Article 39 of Chapter 115C of the General Statute.
+All North Carolina high schools are eligible to nominate students to be considered as candidates for the Cheatham-White Scholarship.
+For the purposes of this section, a high school includes a public school under the direction of a local board of education, a charter school, a regional school, a high school operated as part of The University of North Carolina System, a school operated by the Department of Health and Human Services, a school operated by the State Board of Education, or a nonpublic school regulated under Article 39 of Chapter 115C of the General Statute.

 Who is it named for?

 The General Assembly named the scholarship for Henry P. Cheatham and George Henry White, African-Americans who served two terms each in Congress in the 1890s.
-Cheatham, an educator who founded an orphanage for black children, won election in 1890 and 1892.
+Cheatham, an educator who founded an orphanage for black children, won election in 1888 and 1890.
 White, an attorney who studied at Howard University, won the same 2nd District seat in 1896 and 1898.
 Cheatham and White also were brothers-in-law who didn’t much like each other.
-In fact, they ran against each other for Congress twice in the 1890s.
+In fact, they ran against each other for party nomination twice in the 1890s.